rotundasoftware/backbone.viewOptions/README.md

 # Backbone.viewOptions

-A mini [Backbone.js](http://backbonejs.org/) plugin to declare and set options on views.
+A mini [Backbone.js](http://backbonejs.org/) plugin to declare and get/set options on views.

 ## Benefits